abhiKohar/newsHeadlineAnalysis/README.md

 # File Descriptions
+requirements.txt contains all the required packages.
+.ipynb notebook contains the analysis.

 # Results
 The main findings of the code can be found at the post available on medium here.